-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 “The whole thing was a Democrat SCAM — A big price should be paid by them for what they have put our Country through!”

-Smith was subpoenaed by the House Judiciary Committee in early December and later testified in a closed-door hearing, despite his protestations that the proceedings should be public.
+Smith was subpoenaed by the Republican-led House Judiciary Committee in early December and testified later that month in a closed-door hearing, despite his protestations that the proceedings should be public.

-He is currently under a gag order barring him from divulging evidence about the classified documents case, though US District Judge Aileen Cannon has said she would lift the block on his report starting on February 24.
+He is currently under a gag order barring him from divulging evidence about the classified documents case, though US District Judge Aileen Cannon indicated she would allow his report to be released on February 24.
 The Trump administration has appealed that decision.

 As part of his prepared remarks, Smith implored his audience to defend the rule of law, regardless of which party might seek to undermine it.

 “After nearly 30 years of public service, including in international settings, I have seen how the rule of law can erode,” Smith said.

 “My fear is that we have seen the rule of law function in our country for so long that many of us have come to take it for granted.
 The rule of law is not self-executing.
 It depends on our collective commitment to apply it.”